MattWilcox/obsidian-story-starter/_templates/pages/page - location.md

 ---
 Note Type: Location
 ---
+# Geographical placement
+%% Where is it in relation to other Locations %%

 # History
-%%How it began, who started it, notable events, etc%%
+%% How it began, who named it, notable events there, etc %%

 # Dynamic Queries